Wednesday, 4 January 2017

 What is Gonorrhea?

-Gonorrhea ("The Clap") is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae.
-It affects the urethra, rectum, or throat.
+Gonorrhea (colloquially known as "The Clap") is a highly contagious sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae.
+It most commonly affects the warm, moist areas of the body, including the urethra, rectum, female reproductive tract, or throat.

-It is common for people to have no symptoms, meaning you can be infected and spread it without knowing.
+It is incredibly common for infected individuals to have absolutely no symptoms, meaning you can easily carry the bacteria and spread it to sexual partners without ever knowing you are infected.

 Symptoms